massana2110/massana2110/README.md

 - 🔭 I’m currently working at Difactori as Android Developer

-- 🌱 I’m currently learning Jetpack Compose and Clean Architecture for my projects
+- 🌱 I’m currently learning Jetpack Compose, clean architecture and Kotlin Multiplatform

 - 🎯I'm always trying to be better in all aspects of my life.